buoncubi/arch_skeleton/README.md

 When random messages are published, the `test/random_sense/battery_time` parameter is used to delay the published messages.

-To observe the behavior of the `robot-state` node you can run the following commands.
+To observe the behaviour of the `robot-state` node you can run the following commands.
 ```bash
 roscore
 # Open a new terminal.